 1 – See whales up close like never before

+Do you want to see how small you are next to the largest animal known to live on the planet?
 While in sunny San Diego, make sure to seize the opportunity of taking a whale-watching boat tour.

-3 – Sail across beautiful San Diego Bay at sunset
+2 – Sail across beautiful San Diego Bay at sunset

 If you’ve already seen San Diego’s sites on foot, then opt for an alternative (and arguably more impressive) perspective of the city with a romantic sunset sailing cruise.

 As you glide along the waters of San Diego Bay and admire the sunset over one of Californian’s most beautiful cities, the sparks are sure to fly.